-See your doctor right away if you’re also experiencing severe symptoms, such as intense pain or difficulty breathing.
+See a doctor right away if you’re also experiencing severe symptoms, such as intense pain or difficulty breathing.
 You may have a serious medical issue that requires immediate treatment.

-You should also see your doctor if the peeling doesn’t improve within a week.
-Your doctor can help determine what’s causing your symptoms and develop an appropriate treatment plan.
+You should also see a doctor if the peeling doesn’t improve within a week.
+A doctor can help determine what’s causing your symptoms and develop an appropriate treatment plan.

 The following are the answers to some common questions about peeling fingers.

 How do I fix the peeling skin on my fingers?

 Using a moisturizer may help trap the moisture on your fingers and reduce peeling.